flyteorg/flyte/rsts/concepts/admin.rst

   - execution_created_at
   - execution_updated_at
   - duration (in seconds)
-  - mode (you must use the integer enum ex: 1)
+  - mode (you must use the integer enum e.g., 1)
      - Modes are defined in :std:ref:`executionmode <protos/docs/admin/admin:executionmetadata.executionmode>`.
   - user (authenticated user or role from flytekit config)